 1. What is the best time to visit Everglades National Park?

-Dry Season, between the mosre winter months of November – April is generally considered the best time of year to visit.
-There tends to be less rainfall and humidity.
-Warmer temperatures, but still comfortable enough for outdoor activities unlike the summer months.
-Additionally, due to lower water levels, you’ll likely see more animals!
+Dry Season, between the milder winter months of November and April, is generally considered the best time of year to visit.
+There tends to be less rainfall and humidity, with comfortable temperatures for outdoor activities.
+Additionally, due to lower water levels, wildlife is much easier to spot!

 Hurricane season and wet season, June through November, are the worst times of year to visit the Everglades.